ouchitaikoproject/OuchiTaikoProject/README.md

 Credit to 'Gadgetoid' on GitHub for his [pico-universal-flash-nuke](https://github.com/Gadgetoid/pico-universal-flash-nuke) file that helps clean things up between flashes.

-Credit to the creative minds over at [Boxes.py](https://boxes.hackerspace-bamberg.de/) as well for creating the ultimate box-creating resource.
+Credit also goes to the creative minds over at [Boxes.py](https://boxes.hackerspace-bamberg.de/) as well for creating the ultimate box-creating resource.
 It offers endless ideas and guides on how to make enclosure boxes for pretty much anything - especially projects like this.

 I want to thank Discord user 'Allspice.'
 I discovered a random message from him in my inbox one day asking if he could help test my Taiko Project when I was finished creating it.
 He said he had only basic soldering skills, yet he was able to successfully build the entire circuit from scratch as well as the drum!
 Even more importantly, he helped shape this how-to guide that you are reading right now.

-I also want to take a moment to mention a few resources that were invaluable for me during this entire process.
-These are great if you ever want to go down the rabbit hole of the world of Taiko no Tatsujin modding or Custom Controller creation - with these assets, you have the power to create anything imaginable:
+I also want to take a moment to mention a few, more general resources that were invaluable for me during this entire process.
+These are great if you ever want to go down the rabbit hole of the world of Taiko no Tatsujin modding or Custom Controller creation - with these assets at your disposal, you have the power to create anything imaginable:

 - [Taiko no Tatsujin Modding!
 Discord Channel](https://discord.com/invite/HFm37aA5zr)
 - [Cons&Stuff :) Discord Channel](https://discord.com/invite/P4CpVHrR?utm_source=Discord%20Widget&utm_medium=Connect)
 - [OpenStick Community - GP2040-ce Project Discord Channel](https://discord.com/invite/openstickcommunity-1049366310389289001)

+### <u>**Closing Thoughts**</u>

+I can't thank you enough for taking the time to follow along with my guide.
+It really means a lot.

-(If you have any questions, please use the Discussion panel on my GitHub.
-You can also ask common, non-project-specific questions in the appropriate section of any of the forums mentioned above and tag me if needed.)
+If you have any project-specific questions or suggestions, please use the Discussion panel on my GitHub.
+You can also ask more general questions in any of the Discord Channels I mentioned above - they are all very helpful in their own way.

-### **Spread The Word**
+#### **Spread The Word**

 Please share your results and excitement as well as this guide with your favorite DIY gaming communities.
 Tag me (KillerQ97) when you do!

 Enjoy, Have Fun, and Peace Out!

+www.ouchitaiko.com

 ---